David-N-Lopez/OptimEyes/README.md

 ### How to install and configure the extension

-1. Install the extension from the Chrome store.
+1. Install the extension from the Chrome store...
 1. Upon initial installation, the extension will ask for permission to access the webcam.
 After granting permission, you can close the welcome page.
    * Note  that all the images taken will be viewed by a group of students